donkorBN/donkorBN/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Nana Asiamah
 ==============================================================================================================================

-Budding Technical Product Manager / DevRel
+Technical Product Manager / AI-Assisted Developer
 -------------------------------------------

 I’m a student in the computer sciences, proficient with modern product management tools and the whole life cycle of building a product.
 I love understanding technical concepts.
-Currently, I’m building SaaS products
+Currently, I’m building SaaS products and learning how to crack product marketing and strategy

- * 🌍  I'm based in Accra
+ * 🌍  I'm based in Accra, Ghana
    *   🖥️  See my portfolio on [LinkedIn](http://linkedin.com/in/donkormanuel)
      * ✉️  You can contact me at [projectmanuel89@gmail.com](mailto:projectmanuel89@gmail.com)
      * 🚀  I'm currently working on [Pollvite](https://pollvite.com) / [StudyFit](https://studyfit.app)
-    *  🧠  I'm learning Modern PM Practices
+    *  🧠  I'm learning Modern PM Practices and Growth Hacking
-    *  🤝  I'm open to collaborating on SaaS products in productivity, entertainment industry
+    *  🤝  I'm open to collaborating on SaaS products in productivity
-    * ⚡  I’m Batman, that’s why I stay up late….For Gotham (don’t tell anyone)

 ### Skills
 <p align="left">